 You may have a loved one who is currently addicted to heroin.
 If that is the case, you probably feel stuck.
 You may want to help, but you don't know how, or what you should do.
 Unfortunately, so many families find themselves in this situation.

 If you have a loved one who is addicted to heroin, having a conversation about the problem is crucial.
+There is professional intervention that can help guide the conversation.
 It's possible that your loved one may listen to you if you bring it up the right way.
 To do this, you should take a few different steps.
 These include: